Nokia logoImage source, Getty ImagesBy Mariko Oi & Tom EspinerBBC News

 According to job posting firm Zip Recruiter, 80% of big tech employees who lost their jobs managed to find work within three months.

-What is an interest rate
+What is Equity?

-What is an interest rate
+What is Equity?

 Income-Driven Repayment